trag1c/paperbush/docs/dsl.md

 ## Choices

 You can restrict what values an argument can accept by specifying `choices`.
-They're added the same way as `type` or `nargs`, by adding an iterable after a colon:
+They're added the same way as `type` or `nargs`, by adding a container after a colon:

 === "argparse"